Lymah123/100-days-of-code/Projects-overview.md

 # Project 1: PERSONAL DOCUMENT VAULT

-## A personal document vault with encryption project
+## A personal document vault with an encryption project

 ## Project Overview
 Objective: Build a secure document vault where users can upload, organize, search, and delete documents.
 All documents must be encrypted before being stored in AWS S3, and users must authenticate to access their files.
 Use React for the frontend, Node.js with MongoDB for the backend, Crypto.js for encryption, and AWS S3 for storage.